Jemilius13/LITA_DATA_ANALYSIS_PROJECT/README.md

 ### Tools Used
 -------
  - Microsoft Excel: [Download here](https://www.microsoft.com/en-ng/)
     Pivot Tables: Summarizing data and generating insights based on revenue, units sold, and transaction categories.
     Formulas and Functions: To calculate performance metrics and automate processes like sorting and filtering.
     Data Visualizations (Charts, Graphs): To create visual representations of trends, comparisons, and key insights.

-   -The primary tool for learning and practicing Excel features, including formulas, charts, pivot tables, etc.

-- SQL- Structured Query Language for  managing data in Relational Database Management System(RDMS) [Download here](https://www.microsoft.com/sql-server-downloads) and also used in querying data
-    -Types of SQL, SQL Commands, SQL data types, SQL Keys.

-- GitHub for portfolio building.[Dowmload here](https://www.GitHub.com)

-- Power BI is a data visualization and business intelligence tool that converts data from different data sources to interactive dashboards and BI reports.[Download here](https://www.powerBI.com)

 ### Data Cleaning and Preparation
 -----